 Method

-1 Peel the fruit.
+1 Prep the fruit: Peel the fruit.
 Cut away the membranes of the individual segments with a sharp knife.
 Collect the peeled segments in a bowl.

 I made this for a party this weekend and it was delicious.
 I added chopped mint and mint garnish, which added a nice flavor and also a pretty color.